This is a named option in the Environmental Conservation M.S.

-As part of the online supplemental application, applicants will submit a portfolio that showcases their quantitative and GIS experience.
+As part of the online supplemental application, applicants will submit a portfolio that showcases their quantitative or GIS experience.
 The portfolio should consist of documents that will help assess each applicant’s proficiency and readiness for the program.
-Examples of these documents can include; maps developed in a GIS software or through remote sensing image analysis, copies of certificates, awards, and completed trainings, figures from analysis and reports, or selected slides from professional presentations.
+Examples of these documents can include; maps developed in a GIS software or through remote sensing image analysis, figures from analysis and reports, selected slides from professional presentations, or copies of certificates, awards, and completed trainings.

 Graduate School Resources

 Resources to help you afford graduate study might include assistantships, fellowships, traineeships, and financial aid.
 Further funding information is available from the Graduate School.
 Be sure to check with your program for individual policies and restrictions related to funding.

 Because of the immersive nature of our programs, with condensed time on campus and remote experiences, Environmental Conservation students are not eligible for any campus appointments such as teaching assistantships, project assistantships, research assistantships, or fellowships.
 This applies to both the Environmental Conservation and the Environmental Observation & Informatics named options.
 We encourage all students to apply for our Environmental Conservation tuition assistance program, and to seek additional sources of grants, scholarships, or loans.
 Students in the Environmental Conservation program's named options are not permitted to seek double, joint, or dual degrees.

 Minimum Graduate School Requirements